yuehaoshi/yuehaoshi/README.md

-### Hi, welcome to my Git, nice to meet you!

-My name is Yuehao Shi, I am currently working in the University of Illinois at Urbana-Champaign, IL, USA, as a teaching and research assistant, and am dreaming to be a programmer in the future. ✨

-Here is my personal website with a selected list of my work: https://yuehaoshi.github.io/ 🌱
+### Hello, I'm Yuehao Shi! 👋

+I'm a graduate student pursuing a degree in Computer Science at the University of Illinois at Urbana-Champaign (UIUC), with a strong desire to excel as a Software Development Engineer.
+My skills encompass Java, C++, Python, SQL, Node.js, and React.js.
+I'm also equipped with a background in environmental engineering, which fuels my vision to digitize traditional engineering domains.

+🚀 Explore my portfolio at [yuehaoshi.github.io](https://yuehaoshi.github.io/) to see how I approach software design, debugging, deployment, and project management.
+My work reflects an innovative mindset and a commitment to customer satisfaction.

+Driven by deadlines and undeterred by challenges, I'm eager to contribute my diverse skill set to a dynamic software development team.
+Let's connect and ignite innovation together!

-Feel free to contact me with my email: yuehaos2@illinois.edu for any ideas, questions, or just greetings! 😄
+Feel free to reach out to me via email at yuehaos2@illinois.edu for ideas, questions, or just to say hello. 😄

 <!--
 **yuehaoshi/yuehaoshi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.